Vietnam War Sites: In the Northern Region (3)

 Vi Xuyen is a rural district of Ha Giang Province in the Northeast region of Vietnam.
 Once in the history it was the battlefield of Vietnam and China, where Vietnamese soldiers and civilians have to fight over Chinese troops to protect their national northern border 40 years ago.
 Started from February 1979, when in all of sudden China sent more than 600,000 troops into Vietnam, Vi Xuyen quickly became one of the most cruelty battlefield in Vietnam history until 1985.

 Nowadays the Vietnamese Government has financially helped with the construction of the new roads and infrastructure, and there are also some modest hotels.
-In Ha Giang town you will find any type of hotels and accommodation as well as homestay.
+In Ha Giang town you will find any type of hotels and accommodation as well as a homestay.
 You will see a lot of fantastic mountain scenery over the whole area, also beautiful hills, valleys and villages and unique ethnic minority culture.
 The farthest and the most beautiful place of Ha Giang province is Dong Van Karst Global Geopark, listed by UNESCO as one of 77 sites with the important geological and cultural heritage.
 This geopark is littered with the ethereal karst formations that are nearly 400 million years old, and has two protected areas.
 The amazing rice terraces of Hoang Su Phi is also noteworthy place for nature and culture lovers.
 Hoang Su Phi is the perfect combination of untouched nature, ethnic villages and cultural heritage.

 Tuyen Quang and Bac Kan